matttm/voting-booth/voting-booth-backend/README.md

 ### Endpoint ```api/votes```
 #### Type POST
 #### Description
-Used toncast a vote for a presidential nominee.
+Used toncast a candidate for a presidential nominee.
 ##### Request
 ###### Header
 Header must contain a valid bearer token
 ###### Body
-Body must contain a vote, which is an object with a candidate
+Body must contain a candidate, which is an object with a candidate
 ###### Example
 ```
 headers: {